 This module can be taken as a stand alone course if required.
 To apply, please contact the Programme Administrator:

 Fee if taken as a stand alone course

 Please contact the programme administrator for the most up to date fee

 Entry requirements if taken as a stand alone course

-Evidence of ability to study at M Level if undertaking the module as part of CPD stand alone option.
+Evidence of ability to study at Masters level if undertaking the module as part of CPD stand alone option.